Push dagger

-A push dagger (alternately known as: punch dagger, punch knife, or push knife) is a short-bladed dagger with a "T" handle designed to be grasped and held in closed-fist hand, so that the blade protrudes from the front of the fist, either between the index and middle fingers, or between the two central fingers, when the grip and blade are symmetrical.
-Less often also called push dirk, which although a dirk is also a relatively short, close-combat thrusting blade, it is normally a long-bladed thrusting dagger.
+A push dagger (alternately known as a punch dagger, punch knife, push knife or, less often, a push dirk) is a short-bladed dagger with a "T"-shaped handle, designed to be grasped and held in a closed-fist hand, so that the blade protrudes from the front of the fist; either between the index and middle fingers, or between the two central fingers, when the grip and blade are symmetrical.

-It originates as a close-combat weapon for civilians in the early 19th century, and also saw some use in the trench warfare of World War I.
+It originated as a close-combat weapon for civilians in the early 19th century, and also saw some use in the trench warfare of World War I.

 History

 The 16th-century Indian katar (कटार), or punching sword, has been compared to the push dagger.

 This weapon is analogous, or a remote predecessor at best, as the katar is gripped by two close-set vertical bars, while a push dagger uses a T-handle and a blade that protrudes between the fingers when properly gripped.